Three interesting images that sold on eBay today combine to tell the story of transportation in the Castlegar area.

 When the new airport had its grand opening on May 31, 1954 organizers were not prepared for the turnout: an estimated 15,000 people, representing perhaps the largest mass gathering the area had seen.
 (At the time Castlegar and Kinnaird combined only had a population of about 2,600.)
 The Robson ferry was backed up for two miles.
 Jim Sadler sent me the photo below from that ceremony.

-Not represented by the three photos that sold online are two other key forms of transportation, including the co-op that owned a fleet of vehicles to take workers to the smelter in Trail.
+Not represented by the three photos that sold online are two other key forms of transportation.
+One was the co-op that owned a fleet of vehicles to take workers to the smelter in Trail.
 Two of their garages are still standing.
 Below is one of them, seen in 1948 and 2000.

 (Cominco Magazine/Selkirk College Regional Archives)

-Plus I don’t seem to have a single photo of a sternwheeler taken at Castlegar or Robson, but here’s the CPR-owned SS Minto somewhere on the Arrow Lakes early in its career.
-It was in business from 1898 to 1954, connecting communities on the lakes and carried passengers, mail, fruit, and other goods.
+And here are a couple of rare images from my collection of the CPR-owned SS Minto at West Robson, perhaps in the 1930s, alongside the tug Columbia.
+The Minto was in business from 1898 to 1954, connecting communities on the lakes and carried passengers, mail, fruit, and other goods.
+The Columbia operated from 1922-48.